-“Counseling can be beneficial in many ways when a family is going through a divorce.” says Kara Smith, a licensed Couples and Family Therapist for over 12 years.
-“Children can benefit from the support of a good therapist but, more importantly, parents need to address how to minimize conflict with their soon to be ex-husband or wife.
+“Counseling can be beneficial in many ways when a family is going through a divorce,” says Kara Smith, a Licensed Couple and Family Therapist for over 12 years.
+“Children can benefit from the support of a good therapist but, more importantly, parents need to address how to minimize conflict with their soon-to-be ex-husband or wife.
 If the parents continue to have conflict, their children will be negatively impacted.”

 Robin Pummill, a licensed professional counselor in Springfield, MO, possesses significant experience providing counseling to families undergoing divorce and child custody proceedings.
 Pummill explained some of the dynamics happening within a family during a divorce.

-“During the the separation and divorce process children can feel “new” feelings that may not be recognized by the parents as they are dealing with their own pain such as shock, denial, avoidance and being overwhelmed.
+“During the separation and divorce process children can feel “new” feelings that may not be recognized by the parents as they are dealing with their own pain such as shock, denial, avoidance, and being overwhelmed.

 So many changes occur and the routine for children is interrupted by possible sudden moves, new sleeping arrangements, items left behind, not seeing the other parent, and new school.

 What appeared as a normal family unit to the child has now shifted and the children did not get to vote on the changes.”